ericallam/docrails/guides/source/rails_on_rack.md

 Much of Action Controller's functionality is implemented as Middlewares.
 The following list explains the purpose of each of them:

+**`ActionDispatch::HostAuthorization`**

+* Guards from DNS rebinding attacks by explicitly permitting the hosts a request can be sent to.
+See the [configuration guide](configuring.html#actiondispatch-hostauthorization) for configuration instructions.

 **`Rack::Sendfile`**

 * Sets server specific X-Sendfile header.
 Configure this via [`config.action_dispatch.x_sendfile_header`][] option.